 Continue to find different situations for your dog: for example, take him to your local flea-market, or car boot sale; choose a different walk to give him different sights, sounds, and smells; anywhere that will offer your puppy different (positive) experiences.

-By continuing to socialize him throughout his adult life, your Cocker will become more confident (not fearful) and will be able to handle almost any situation with ease.
+By socializing a puppy throughout his adult life, it will help him to become more confident (not fearful) and will be able to handle almost any situation with ease.

 When socializing a puppy, you need to make sure he gets the opportunity to meet as many different people as possible: different nationalities, large, small, short, tall, people with beards, mustaches, glasses, wearing hats, scarves, hoods, carrying umbrellas, and walking sticks.

 your puppy to sounds, such as sirens, car horns, traffic, children shouting,